By Devansh Taneja

 © HarGharPuja

-The Somnath Temple is an architectural marvel, designed in the Chalukya style.
-Its massive shikhara (spire) rises 150 feet above the ground, and the intricate carvings on its walls depict scenes from Hindu mythology.
+The Somnath Temple stands as an architectural masterpiece, crafted in the Chalukya style.
+Its towering shikhara (spire) ascends to a height of 150 feet, while the elaborate carvings adorning its walls illustrate various narratives from Hindu mythology.

 © HarGharPuja